Merchant Tips & Best Practices for Processing Authorization Reversals

 Seeking authorization is a crucial part of the transaction process.
 It lets you verify that a customer’s bank account is active and has funds prior to completing a sale.

 Of course, not all transactions are final.
 In many cases, you may need to cancel or reverse a payment.
-In these situations, requesting an authorization reversal may be the best option for both you and your prospective buyer.
+In these situations, getting an authorization reversal may be the best option for everyone involved.

 Recommended reading